Nagelfar/RestaurantKata/README.md

 A cook prepares meals in the order they are requested.

 - only orders for a single menu item can be placed at once
-- a meal preparation takes a defined time, which is calculated by the number of ingredients * 2.
+- meal preparation takes a defined time, which is calculated by the number of ingredients * 2.
-  As example a meal with 4 ingredients takes at least 8 seconds to prepare.
+  For example, a meal with 4 ingredients takes at least 8 seconds to prepare.
 - the restaurant has only a limited amount of cooks available.
-  As example only 2 cooks can prepare meals and they are blocked for the preparation time.
+  For example, only 2 cooks can prepare meals and they are blocked for the preparation time.
 - when food is ordered, the number of meals that are prepared before the requested one is returned.
-  As example if two meals are about to be prepared, and another order is requested, food preparation would return 3 to the waiter.
+  For example, if two meals are about to be prepared, and another order is requested, food preparation would return 3 to the waiter.
-- when a meal is prepared it is placed on the counter after it's preparation time and delivery is notified.
+- when a meal is prepared it is placed on the counter after its preparation time and delivery is notified.
 - provides a list of cookable meals with name and nutrition information

 ### Delivery - serving items

-In delivery an assistant manager ensures that all ordered items are delivered to the guest and that they are registered for billing.
+In delivery, an assistant manager ensures that all ordered items are delivered to the guest and that they are registered for billing.

 - watches for prepared meals from the cook and picks them up
 - prepares drinks upon request from table service